sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

 ### 6.1.
 Card level NPU-to-DPU liveness probe

-In `DPU-Scope-DPU-Driven` setup, same as ENI-level HA setup, the BFD probe will:
+Same as ENI-level HA setup, in `DPU-Scope-DPU-Driven` setup, the BFD probe will:

 - Setup on all NPUs for both IPv4 and IPv6 and probe both DPUs.
 - Both DPUs will respond the BFD probes, no matter it is active or standby.